 The first principle of lively streetlife is putting people first.

 Looking at the historic images, one can't help but notice that there is significant casual/social activity on the streets.
-The streets are also very "shared" with people roamimg througout the areas.
-There also does not seem to be people in platoons walking along the sidewalks, ie pedestrians. but people gather in small groups, socializing with friends and even strangers seeking to make them feel welcome.
+The streets are also very "shared" with people roaming throughout the areas.
+There do not seem to be pedestrians in platoons walking along the sidewalks.
+Rather, people gather in small groups, socializing with friends and even strangers seeking to make them feel welcome.

 It continues to bewilder us why so little attention is given to people on foot which, really, is all of us.
 Disregard for walkers is apparent even in our language.
 Indeed, the word "pedestrian" also means "lacking inspiration or excitement: dull," according to the Oxford English Dictionary.
 We disagree!
 The dullest, most uninspiring streets in the world are those where walkers do not feel safe or comfortable.